Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Supplemental Materials

 \section{Supplemental Materials}

-The supplemental document, the R code to reproduce the results in this article, and the R package to implement my Bayesian decision-theoretic model (``bayesdtm'') will be available on my website at \url{https://akisatosuzuki.github.io}, upon the paper being registered in a preprint server.
+The supplemental document, and the R code to reproduce the results in this article, are available at \url{https://akisatosuzuki.github.io/papers.html}.
+A step-by-step vignette to install the R package ``bayesdtm'' and implement the causal binary loss function model is available at \url{https://akisatosuzuki.github.io/bayesdtm.html}.